JaeYeonLee0621/Hands-On-Network-Programming-with-C/09. Loading Secure Web Pages with HTTPS and OpenSSL/README.md

 ### +) SSH (Secure Shell)

-- `Application layer` and a suite of tools used for secure remote access
+- `Application layer & Transport layer` and a suite of tools used for secure remote access
 - Desgin to provide strong encryption, authentication and integrity

 <br/>